 Colleagues pay tribute to NHS staff who have died during Covid-19 crisis

-Tributes have flooded in for the nine NHS staff known to have died after contracting Covid-19.
+Tributes have flooded in for NHS staff known to have died after contracting Covid-19.

-Two nurses – both young mothers – five doctors and two healthcare assistants have died since the start of the outbreak.
+Two nurses – both young mothers – five doctors and two healthcare assistants have contracted the coronavirus and died since the start of the outbreak.

-Nurse Areema Nasreen, 36, died just after midnight on April 2 in intensive care at Walsall Manor Hospital in the West Midlands – the hospital she had worked at for 16 years.
+Nurse Areema Nasreen, 36, died just after midnight on April 2 in intensive care at Walsall Manor Hospital in the West Midlands – the hospital where she had worked for 16 years.

 Richard Beeken, chief executive of Walsall Healthcare NHS Trust, paid tribute to her, saying: “Any death is devastating but losing one of our own is beyond words.”